EricUniqueUsername/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 This is where the map itself is displayed and where layers are loaded.
-In the map canvas you can interact with the visible layers: zoom in/out, move the map, select features and many other operations that we will deeply see in the next sections.
+In the map canvas you can interact with the visible layers: zoom in/out, move the map, select features and many other operations that we will explore in greater depth in the next sections.

 :abbr:`★☆☆ (Basic level)` The Status Bar